shenyaojin/shenyaojin/README.md

 - 💬 Must say I'm still a freshman in coding.
 I sincerely hope those geophysical prgrams could bring you ideas.
 - 👊 Anime lover.
 You could visit [another page](https://zh.moegirl.org.cn/User:Keith.Jin) to know about this.
 Have you heard of Makise Kurisu?
 - 👼 Not skilled in geology though I will get my bachelor degree of geology.
 Even couldn't identify the type of rocks.
 Please don't ask me the type of rock because I will be likely to give you a totally wrong answer.
-- 👦 Love physics and geophysics.
+- 👦 Enjoy physics and geophysics.
 I'm willing to discuss them with every one.
 I'm proud that I love them.
 <p align="center"><img src="https://github-readme-stats.vercel.app/api?username=shenyaojin&show_icons=true" /></p>
 <!---
 shenyaojin/shenyaojin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.